-Both Congress and multiple Administrations have pointed out ongoing PBM practices in Medicare and Medicaid that are negatively impacting patient costs, care, and access.
-The problems don't stop there, as providers, employers, and taxpayers are also adversely affected by PBMs as well.
-The PBM marketplace is highly concentrated,8 (See, Appendix #1) whereby roughly three-quarters of all equivalent prescription claims are processed by only three vertically merged companies.
-When considering the rest of the pharmacy benefits market, many of the smaller PBMs must utilize or "white label" certain functions from these big three PBMs, which further concentrates power within these large conglomerates.
+The PBM marketplace is highly concentrated,8 (See, Appendix #1) whereby roughly threequarters of all equivalent prescription claims are processed by only three vertically merged companies.
 This concentration has increased barriers to market entry, ballooned prescription drug expenditures, exacerbated cost inequities, and reduced choice for consumers and purchasers.
-Ample and growing data analysis clearly show increasing evidence that consolidation of PBMs with pharmacies and vertical integration in the healthcare space has led to increases in purchasers' and patients' drug prices through use of hidden clawbacks like DIR fees, artificially inflated list prices, price discrimination, spread pricing, mounting price shifts and administrative fees, and patient steering for brand, generic and specialty drugs and to PBM-affiliated pharmacies.
+Ample and growing data analysis clearly show increasing evidence that consolidation of PBMs with pharmacies and vertical integration in the healthcare space has led to increases in purchasers' and patients' drug prices through use of hidden "clawbacks," like direct and indirect remuneration (DIR) fees, artificially inflated list prices, price discrimination, spread pricing, mounting price shifts and administrative fees, and patient steering for brand, generic and specialty drugs and to PBM-affiliated pharmacies.